 Insert the zipper

-- The process outlined below is very similar to how we inserted the zipper in our wristlet tutorial as well as our pencil case tutorial.
-If you are new to inserting zippers, you might want to review on or both of these tutorials; they have a few additional photos, which help you walk through the process.
+- The process outlined below is very similar to how we inserted the zipper in our pencil case tutorial.
+Another option with additional zipper sizing steps is our Classic Zipper Pouch.
+If you are new to inserting zippers, you might want to review one or both tutorials; they have a few additional photos, which help you walk through the process.

 - Place the finished front panel (the one with the window) right side up on your work surface.

 - Lay your zipper upside down on top of it (teeth facing down on the right side of the fabric).
 The side edge of the zipper tape should be even with the fabric’s raw edge.
 The bottom end of the zipper tape should be flush with the side edge of the panel.
 The top end of the zipper tape can extend a bit beyond the panel.

 - Lay a 10″ x 5″ piece of lining, right side down, on top of the front panel, sandwiching the zipper in between the two layers of fabric.

 - As above, align the top raw edge of the lining piece with the side edge of the zipper tape.
 Pin all three layers together, being careful to pin through just the top of the zipper.
 You need to be able to open and close the zipper; you can’t do that if you’ve pinned through the whole thing!

 - Fold back the lining to reveal the zipper, and zip it open about half way.